Does Amazon Advertising Work for Books?

 CASE STUDY #2: NON-FICTION AUTHOR

-But her favorite thing about using Amazon ads to sell books is that you don't need a huge online following, or need to be on social media all the time—the trick really is to use the right keywords to target readers who are already searching for books like yours.
+But my favorite thing about using Amazon ads to sell books is that you don't need a huge online following, or need to be on social media all the time—the trick really is to use the right keywords to target readers who are already searching for books like yours.

 Like Annelie mentions in the author case study from above, running successful Amazon Advertising campaigns for your book really is about targeting the right readers by using keywords related to your book.